TheTimeShare/100-Days-of-SwiftUI/README.md

 I’ve tried to make sure it takes less than one hour to complete each day, but there is a little natural variation.
 For example, day 4 is a little shorter because it has less ground to cover, and day 13 is a little longer because it has a few complex topics inside.

 # The course
-Day 0 - tips and advice before you start
+Day 0 - tips and advice before you start <br>
 Day 1 - variables, constants, strings, and numbers <br>